 - Medical Malpractice

 General Information Regarding Negligence and Personal Injury Matters

 Negligence can be defined as the failure to act reasonably under the circumstances, either by doing something that an ordinary reasonably prudent person would not have done, or by failing to do something that a reasonably prudent person would have done, which causes some injury or damage to the victim.
 In claims involving a car or truck accident, for example, the negligence usually involves the violation by the wrongdoer of some rule of the road, such as failing to obey a stop sign or red light, or making a left turn across the path of an oncoming vehicle, or following too closely behind another vehicle.

 Damages in negligence and personal injury claims often involve both an economic and non-economic component.
 If you are injured and require medical care, there will likely be medical expenses for treatment of your injuries, and possibly lost wages if you are unable to work for a period of time.
 In addition, there is a non-economic component to these claims.
 Victims may claim additional damages for pain and suffering and, in some cases, for permanent impairment, disability or scarring resulting from the injury.
-Each case is different and an experienced personal injury attorney can advise you regarding your options.
+Each case is different and an experienced Baltimore County personal injury attorney can advise you regarding your options.

 William A. Stavros serves the entire Eastern Shore, including Ocean City, through his office in Centreville, Maryland.
 He serves the Baltimore Metropolitan area and surrounding counties, including the Maryland D.C. suburbs from his office in Towson, Maryland.